Francisco (moon)

-Francisco, also known as Uranus XXII and previously as S/2001 U 3, is the innermost irregular satellite or moon of Uranus, orbiting in the retrograde direction.
-It was discovered on 13 August 2001 by John J. Kavelaars, Matthew J. Holman, Dan Milisavljevic, and Tommy Grav using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile.
+Francisco, also known as Uranus XXII and previously as S/2001 U 3, is the innermost known irregular moon of Uranus.
+It was discovered on 13 August 2001 by JJ Kavelaars, Matthew J. Holman, Dan Milisavljevic, and Tommy Grav at Cerro Tololo Inter-American Observatory in Chile.
 It was named after Francisco, a lord in William Shakespeare's play The Tempest.
 Francisco orbits Uranus at an average distance of 4.3 e6km and takes about 267 Earth days (0.73 Earth years) to complete one orbit.
-Francisco is estimated to be up to 22 km in diameter, though many of its physical properties are unknown.
+It follows a retrograde orbit around the planet, moving in the opposite direction to the planet's orbit around the Sun.
+Francisco has not been studied up close by any spacecraft, though Voyager 2 coincidentally passed nearby during its 1986 Uranus flyby.
+Francisco is estimated to have a diameter of 22 km, though most of its physical properties are unknown.

 Discovery

+Francisco was discovered on 13 August 2001 by astronomers JJ Kavelaars, Matthew J. Holman, Dan Milisavljevic, and Tommy Grav, who at the time were searching for distant moons of Uranus.
+The discovery observations were made at Cerro Tololo Inter-American Observatory, Chile, using the 4-meter Víctor M. Blanco Telescope equipped with a wide-field camera.
+The group identified Francisco and three other Uranian irregular moons (Trinculo, Ferdinand, and Margaret (Note: Margaret ended up lost in 2001, but was rediscovered by Scott Sheppard and David C. Jewitt in 2003.)) in the telescope images.
+The images were processed using the shift-and-add technique, which combines multiple exposures aligned to Uranus's motion to enhance the faint moons.